hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-20how-to-block-cutestat-in-a-Hugo-website.md

 author: Hongtao Hao
 slug: blocking-cutestat
 draft: false
-toc: false
+toc: true
 ---

 [CuteStat](https://www.cutestat.com/) can be really annoying.
-When I first built my website, and searched my name in Google, `mydomain.cutestat.com` appeared on top of the resarch restults and it's so ugly!
+When I first built my website, and searched my name in Google, `mydomain.cutestat.com` appeared on top of the resarch restults and it was so ugly!

 How can we block CuteStat from crawliing our websites?